abhriyaroy/KCrypt/README.md

 KCrypt is a Kotlin Multiplatform Mobile (KMM) library that provides a secure and unified way to manage encryption keys across iOS and Android platforms.
 It abstracts the complexities of key generation, encryption, and storage, thereby providing you with a unique key that can be used for cryptographic purposes, allowing you to focus on building secure and robust multiplatform applications.

+Kcrypt also provides a secured storage where in key-value pairs.

 ## Features

 - Secure Key Generation: KCrypt handles the generation of secure encryption keys based on platform-specific best practices and provides you with a unique key that persists as long as the app stays installed.